OrdinariansOzzie.jpg

 He's been writing to Miss Lonelyhearts, the advice columnist for the coop newspaper.

 "Ok, maybe...
 Here, read this."
 He scratched a copy of the paper in my direction.
 I shook off the chicken splat and read, "Dear Forlorn Rooster, I wasn’t aware we had a rooster.”
+I had to agree, that would rattle anyone.
+He turned away from me a little and asked, "Why would she write that?"

 "First of all, Miss Lonelyhearts is Sarna, I can tell.
 Secondly, it’s still winter and no one is in much of a hurry to start laying eggs.
 I’ve heard that the hens think you’re amazing, especially when you scratch things up for them and buy them movie tickets."